igorskyflyer/npm-git-repo-url/README.md

 <br>

 <div align="center">
-  🌐 Gets the origin URL of the current, local Git repository. 🗺️
+  🌐 Gets the origin URL of a local Git repository. 🗺️
 </div>

 <br>